LionsGamesStudio/Flux/REFERENCE.md

 ### `[ReactiveProperty(string key, bool Persistent = false)]`
 -   **Target:** Field (`int`, `float`, `string`, `ReactiveProperty<T>`, etc.)
--   **Purpose:** Declares a field as a reactive property and registers it with the global `FluxManager`.
-This is the foundation of the state management system.
+-   **Purpose:** Declares a field as a reactive property and registers it with the central state manager, `Flux.Manager.Properties`.
 -   **Parameters:**
     -   `key`: The unique string identifier for this property (e.g., `"player.health"`).
     -   `Persistent`: If `true`, the property's value will be saved and reloaded between game sessions.
 Defaults to `false`.

 ### `[FluxEventHandler]`
 -   **Target:** Method
--   **Purpose:** Automatically subscribes the decorated method to the global `EventBus`.
+-   **Purpose:** Automatically subscribes the decorated method to the framework's `EventBus` (`Flux.Manager.EventBus`).
 The event type is inferred from the method's single parameter.
 The framework automatically handles unsubscription.
 -   **Example:** `[FluxEventHandler] private void OnPlayerDied(PlayerDiedEvent evt) { ... }`

 ### `[FluxPropertyChangeHandler(string propertyKey)]`